 - Not broadly validated: Not enough research is available to know how well the STOP-Bang Questionnaire works in the general population or across specific groups of people.

-Ways to Use the STOP-Bang Questionnaire
+How Is the STOP-Bang Questionnaire Used?

-The STOP-Bang Questionnaire in Preparing for Surgery
+Preparing for Surgery

+Doctors often use the STOP-Bang Questionnaire in the process of preparing a person for a surgical operation.
 People with OSA are more likely to experience complications when they have surgery.
 While a significant number of people who go in for surgery have OSA, many of them have not yet been diagnosed with the condition.

 Because of its convenience, doctors can use the STOP-Bang Questionnaire to promptly identify individuals who may be at a higher risk of having OSA and related surgical complications.
 Many medical experts recommend that people preparing for surgery answer the eight questions needed to calculate their STOP-Bang scores.